 Inspection Informal Dispute Process

-A facility may dispute:
+A facility may dispute within ten (10) business days:

 Any or all deficiencies included on a statement of deficiency issued by the Commission;

 The rejection of the first submitted plan of correction.

 A facility must submit a dispute under this subsection to the Commission in writing.
 The dispute must be in detail and include any supporting documentation for commission consideration.